influxdata/giraffe/giraffe/README.md

     - **value**: _number. **Required**._ The starting gauge value associated with this color.

-  - **theme**: _Object.
+  - **gaugeTheme**: _Object.
 Optional._ An object controlling additional visual styling and details of the Gauge.

     - **lineCount**: _number.
-Optional._ The total number of labeled gauge lines (large ticks) not counting the first.
+Optional.
+Defaults to 5 when excluded._ The total number of labeled gauge lines (large ticks) not counting the first.

     - **smallLineCount**: _number.
-Optional._ The total number of unlabeled gauge lines (small ticks) between two labeled gauge lines excluding the starting label but including the ending label.
+Optional.
+Defaults to 10 when excluded._ The total number of unlabeled gauge lines (small ticks) between two labeled gauge lines excluding the starting label but including the ending label.

     - **lineColor**: _string.
-Optional._ The [_color hex_](https://www.color-hex.com/) string for the color of the gauge lines (ticks).
+Optional.
+Defaults to dark grey (#545667) when excluded._ The [_color hex_](https://www.color-hex.com/) string for the color of the gauge lines (ticks).

     - **labelColor**: _string.
-Optional._ The [_color hex_](https://www.color-hex.com/) string for the color of the labels for the gauge lines.
+Optional.
+Defaults to grey (#8e91a1) when excluded._ The [_color hex_](https://www.color-hex.com/) string for the color of the labels for the gauge lines.

     - **labelFontSize**: _number.
-Optional._ The [_CanvasRenderingContext2D font_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/font) size of the gauge labels.
+Optional.
+Defaults to 13 when excluded._ The [_CanvasRenderingContext2D font_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/font) size of the gauge labels.

     - **lineStrokeSmall**: _number.
-Optional._ The [_CanvasRenderingContext2D lineWidth_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineWidth) of the unlabeled gauge lines (small ticks).
+Optional.
+Defaults to 1 when excluded._ The [_CanvasRenderingContext2D lineWidth_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineWidth) of the unlabeled gauge lines (small ticks).

     - **lineStrokeLarge**: _number.
-Optional._ The [_CanvasRenderingContext2D lineWidth_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineWidth) of the labeled gauge lines (large ticks).
+Optional.
+Defaults to 3 when excluded._ The [_CanvasRenderingContext2D lineWidth_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineWidth) of the labeled gauge lines (large ticks).

     - **tickSizeSmall**: _number.
-Optional._ The [_CanvasRenderingContext2D lineTo_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineTo) coordinate length of the unlabeled gauge lines (small ticks).
+Optional.
+Defaults to 9 when excluded._ The [_CanvasRenderingContext2D lineTo_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineTo) coordinate length of the unlabeled gauge lines (small ticks).
 Use a different value than **tickSizeLarge** to visually distinguish the length of the gauge lines (ticks).

     - **tickSizeLarge**: _number.
-Optional._ The [_CanvasRenderingContext2D lineTo_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineTo) coordinate length of the labeled gauge lines (large ticks).
+Optional.
+Defaults to 18 when excluded._ The [_CanvasRenderingContext2D lineTo_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineTo) coordinate length of the labeled gauge lines (large ticks).
 Use a different value than **tickSizeSmall** to visually distinguish the length of the gauge lines (ticks).

     - **minFontSize**: _number.
-Optional._ The [_CanvasRenderingContext2D font_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/font) size of the Gauge's value.
+Optional.
+Defaults to 22 when excluded._ The [_CanvasRenderingContext2D font_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/font) size of the Gauge's value.
 Values below a certain size will be ignored and defaulted to a size that is based on the current size of the Gauge.

     - **minLineWidth**: _number.
-Optional._ The [_CanvasRenderingContext2D lineWidth_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineWidth) or thickness of the Gauge's colors.
+Optional.
+Defaults to 24 when excluded._ The [_CanvasRenderingContext2D lineWidth_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineWidth) or thickness of the Gauge's colors.
 Values below a certain size will be ignored and defaulted to a size that is based on the current size of the Gauge.

     - **valueColor**: _string.
-Optional._ The [_color hex_](https://www.color-hex.com/) string for the color of the Gauge's current value.
+Optional.
+Defaults to white (#ffffff) when excluded._ The [_color hex_](https://www.color-hex.com/) string for the color of the Gauge's current value.

     - **valuePositionXOffset**: _number.
-Optional._ The [_CanvasRenderingContext2D fillText_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillText) coordinate offset for the horizontal dimension that the Gauge's value should be moved from its default position.
+Optional.
+Defaults to 0 when excluded._ The [_CanvasRenderingContext2D fillText_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillText) coordinate offset for the horizontal dimension that the Gauge's value should be moved from its default position.

     - **valuePositionYOffset**: _number.
-Optional._ The [_CanvasRenderingContext2D fillText_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillText) coordinate offset for the vertical dimension that the Gauge's value should be moved from its default position.
+Optional.
+Defaults to 0.5 when excluded._ The [_CanvasRenderingContext2D fillText_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillText) coordinate offset for the vertical dimension that the Gauge's value should be moved from its default position.

     - **needleColor0**: _string.
-Optional._ The [_color hex_](https://www.color-hex.com/) string of the starting color for the color gradient of the Gauge's needle. **needleColor0** should be used in conjunction with **needleColor1**.
+Optional.
+Defaults to dark grey (#434453) when excluded._ The [_color hex_](https://www.color-hex.com/) string of the starting color for the color gradient of the Gauge's needle. **needleColor0** should be used in conjunction with **needleColor1**.

     - **needleColor1**: _string.
-Optional._ The [_color hex_](https://www.color-hex.com/) string of the ending color for the color gradient of the Gauge's needle. **needleColor1** should be used in conjunction with **needleColor0**.
+Optional.
+Defaults to white (#ffffff) when excluded._ The [_color hex_](https://www.color-hex.com/) string of the ending color for the color gradient of the Gauge's needle. **needleColor1** should be used in conjunction with **needleColor0**.

     - **overflowDelta**: _number.
-Optional._ This constant expresses how far past the gauge min or gauge max the needle should be drawn if the value for the needle is less than gauge min or greater than the gauge max.
-It is expressed as a percentage of the circumference of a circle, e.g. 0.5 means draw halfway around the gauge from the min or max value.
+Optional.
+Defaults to 0.03 when excluded._ This constant expresses how far past the gauge min or gauge max the needle should be drawn if the value for the needle is less than gauge min or greater than the gauge max.
+It is expressed as a fraction of the circumference of a circle, e.g. 0.5 means draw halfway around the gauge from the min or max value.

-- **SingleStatLayerConfig**: _Object_.
-No limit but generally one per `<Plot>`.
+- **SingleStatLayerConfig**: _Object._ No limit but generally one per `<Plot>`.
 Using more than one requires additional styling through configuration and is not recommended.

   <br />A Single Stat layer is a pre-defined custom layer that displays a single value on top of any other plot type, or by itself, but usually displayed on top of (single) line graphs.
 The displayed value is the latest value by timestamp.
 If more than one value has the latest timestamp, then the first value in the [table](#data-properties) with the latest timestamp will be displayed.
 Currently, there is no guarantee which value will be considered the first value when there are multiple values with the same timestamp.